 In the district’s northern edge, be sure to check out River Street.
 The historic riverside avenue is lined with cute boutiques and restaurants.

 To cool down in the hot Georgia sun, grab a lick at Leopold’s Ice Cream.
 The venerable ice cream shop is one of the oldest in the US.
-It was even voted one of the best ice cream parlours in the world!
+It was even voted one of the best ice cream parlors in the world!

 Art enthusiasts will love the modern art collection at SCAD Museum of Art.
 Designed as a teaching museum, the gallery host both permanent and rotating exhibitions.
 The collection spans everything from paintings to sculptures to photographs.